Schools & Divisions

 - Evidence of course work in liberal arts

-- Successful completion of a minimum of six courses in social or behavioral sciences, as defined in the application packet
+- Successful completion of a minimum of six courses in social or behavioral sciences, as defined in the online application

 - An earned cumulative undergraduate grade point average (GPA) of at least 3.0 on a 4.0 scale for the final 60 credit hours of the degree